Preamble

 A red letter identifies a contact < 3.2 Å.

-A black letter identifies a contact between 3.2 Å and 5.0 Å.
+A black letter indicates a contact between 3.2 Å and 5.0 Å.

 To generate this second flat figure, the following program pipeline is called by ENDscript: